A fairytale farmhouse complete with stable yard, solarium and all-weather arena... - Horse & Hound

 If you want to polish up on your cross-country skills, Berwick Farm Cross-country course could be the place for you, while Pony Club branches in the county include the Essex Hunt North Branch or the Puckeridge Hunt Branch.

-Offered for sale by Fine and Country, the property is currently on the market with a price tag of £2M.
+Offered for sale by Zoe Napier, the property is currently on the market with a price tag of £1.395M.

 We can’t wait to show you round…